ampproject/amphtml/extensions/amp-user-location/amp-user-location.md

 </tr>
 <tr>
 <td><code>approve</code></td>
 <td>This event is fired when the user triggers the `request` action and then approves the browser prompt to access their location, or the user has previously approved the prompt.
-The `event` object contains `lat` `lon` and `source` properties.</td><!-- TODO(cvializ): add description of the properties -->
+The `event` object contains `lat` `lon` and `source` properties.</td>
 </tr>
 <tr>
 <td><code>deny</code></td>